idris-hackers/idris-mode/readme.markdown

 ![Interactive editing](http://itu.dk/people/drc/idris-mode.gif)

-The following commands are available when there is an inferior Idris process:
+The following commands are available when there is an inferior Idris process (which is started on demand by the commands):

+* `C-c C-l`: Load the current file into Idris.
+A prefix version does not switch to the REPL buffer afterwards.
 * `C-c C-d`: Create an initial pattern match clause for a type declaration
 * `C-c C-m`: Add missing pattern-match cases to an existing definition
-* `C-c C-a`: Attempt to solve a metavariable automatically
+* `C-c C-a`: Attempt to solve a metavariable automatically.
+A prefix argument prompts for hints.
 * `C-c C-c`: Case split the pattern variable under point
 * `C-c C-t`: Get the type for the identifier under point.
 A prefix argument prompts for the name.
 * `C-c C-w`: Add a with block for the pattern-match clause under point